 On 3 March 1923 His Excellency Archbishop Cattaneo, Apostolic Delegate, opened the new seminary before some ten thousand guests.
 He conveyed the personal blessing and congratulations of Pope Pius XI and asked the protection of Our Lady Help of Christians for the College.

 The first students of Corpus Christi College arrived 19 March 1923 ― on the Feast of St Joseph.
 It was initially hoped that the surrounding farmland would permit the seminary to be self-supporting, but this venture proved futile.
 It did, however, provide a fruitful diversion from study, and fostered seminarians’ skills in horticulture, bee-keeping, and carpentry.

 Seminarians were generally left alone to manage their sporting and social activities, but the student body was on close and friendly terms with the faculty.
-Seminarians often invited professors to organised student events, including concerts, debates and sporting clashes.
-In 1950 a small community of the Sisters of St. Joseph of Cluny were invited by the Episcopal Trustees to care for the domestic arrangements of the College at Werribee.
-They also served at Corpus Christi, Glen Waverly and Clayton, when these were later established.
+Seminarians often invited professors to organised student events, including concerts, debates and sports clashes.
+In 1950 a small community of the Sisters of St Joseph of Cluny were invited by the Episcopal Trustees to care for the domestic arrangements of the College at Werribee.
+They also served at Corpus Christi, Glen Waverly and Clayton, when these seminary sites were later established.

 GROWTH & eXPANSION